Coupled-wire construction of non-Abelian higher-order topological phases: Bulk-edge-corner correspondence

 In summary, both the edge and corner states of our system are characterized by the hybridized bulk topological charge $\nu=(Q_{x},w)$.
 Non-Abelian second-order corner states arise if and only if both components of $\nu$ are nontrivial and can coexist with first-order topological edge states of non-Abelian characters.
 If merely one component of $\nu$ is nontrivial, the system supports weak topological edge states of either non-Abelian (with $w=0$) or Abelian (with $Q_{x}=1$) origins, which are protected by the sub-symmetry of the rest nontrivial subsystem.
 When both components of $\nu$ are trivial, the system becomes a trivial insulator, hosting neither edge nor corner topological states.
 We thus established a complete bulk-edge-corner correspondence for 2D non-Abelian HOTPs satisfying our coupled-wire construction.
+It deserves to emphasize that even though we focused on a detailed study of only the minimal 2D model, our coupled-wire scheme can be used to construct non-Abelian HOTPs of any order in any spatial dimensions without great efforts.